Charlie and the Chocolate Factory (musical): West End (2013–2017)

-Charlie and the Chocolate Factory bill boards at the Theatre Royal, Drury Lane in 2014.
+Charlie and the Chocolate Factory billboards at the Theatre Royal, Drury Lane in 2014.

 Charlie and the Chocolate Factory was scheduled to begin previews on 17 May 2013, at the Theatre Royal, Drury Lane, London, before holding its official opening night on 25 June 2013.
 The show was originally scheduled to open at the London Palladium.
 Previews of the show were delayed by five days until 22 May, due to "unforeseen problems in the delivery of a piece of stage engineering by a contractor".
 Shortly after opening night the show's producers extended booking period through May 2014, with a further extension to November 2014, after ticket sales of approximately 300,000 through October 2013.
-In February 2015, the production booking further extended through 3 December 2016.
+In February 2015, the production booking was further extended through 3 December 2016.
 The show currently holds the record for the highest weekly gross in the West End, with an income of £1,080,260 during the week commencing 30 December 2013.
 The first major cast change took place in May 2014, when Alex Jennings replaced Hodge as Wonka.
 In May 2015 a second cast change took place, with Jonathan Slinger as Wonka.

 On 23 February 2016, producers once again extended booking through January 2017.
 The production closed on 7 January 2017.